 In addition to filing a report of injury, workers must file a claim for benefits with the Wyoming Department of Workforce Services for each benefit sought.
 A claim for benefits must be filed within one year of the date of injury.
 For occupational diseases, a claim for benefits must be filed within one year of the diagnosis or within three years of the last workplace exposure, whichever happens later.

-If your claim is denied, you can ask DWS to grant you an administrative hearing before a workers’ comp judge.
-If you disagree with the judge’s decision, you will have an opportunity to appeal the decision.
-For more information on the appeals process, see our article on appealing a denial of your Wyoming workers’ comp claim.
+If your claim is denied, you can ask DWS to grant you an administrative hearing before a workers' comp judge.
+If you disagree with the judge's decision, you will have an opportunity to appeal the decision.